Support us! Stop Online Shaming has the ANBI status, which allows you to deduct your donation from income tax.

 For media enquiries: Willem van Lynden 06-26788038

-- Henk Boeke – secretary
+- Henk Boeke – chairman

-- Willem van Lynden – treasurer
+- Willem van Lynden – secretary/treasurer

 Willem is the founder of Mediamaze, an organisation that advises on online reputation management and offers support in applying the right of forgetting.